 The Contemplative Studies website serves as a collaborative online resource for scholars, educators and students interested in contemplative practice and experience.
 This website aims to strengthen the interdisciplinary field of Contemplative Studies and the community of individuals committed to such inquiry.

-With contributions from national and international scholars and members of the American Academy of Religion, the Contemplative Studies website is maintained by Dr. Louis Komjathy, Assistant Professor of Theology and Religious Studies at the University of San Diego.
+With contributions from national and international scholars and members of the American Academy of Religion, the Contemplative Studies website is maintained by Dr. Louis Komjathy, Associate Professor of Theology and Religious Studies at the University of San Diego.
 It is hosted by the College of Arts and Sciences of the University of San Diego.

 We are especially grateful for the encouragement and support of the Department of Theology and Religious Studies, Office of the Dean, College of Arts and Sciences, and other USD faculty and staff.